 Gillian found that these separated teams did not just become self-centered, each one creating its echo-chamber, but as a result, it forced them to become detached from the overall purpose of the business.
 Some even expressed hostility toward other teams, perceiving them as competitors.
-The way I see it is that the corporate obsession with performance and productivity, anticipated from the division of labor and specialization, caused organizations to become so fragmented that they lack a collective moral obligation to do no harm ─ there is no harmony.
+The way I see it is that the corporate obsession with performance and productivity, anticipated from the division of labor and specialization, caused organizations to become so fragmented that they lack a collective moral obligation to do good ─ they lack harmony.

 Specialists are like musicians.
 They love their instrument and most practice years to play it to perfection.
 However, you won’t sway an audience by simply assembling a number of musicians, each playing their own favorite piece at the same time.
 You’ve got to get them to play together and focus collectively on lifting one single piece of music to great heights.
 The essense of a great performance, therefore, comes from a goal-oriented orchestration of talents to bring forth something that delights others.

 What got me to strive for EQuitability (being fair, honest, and just) was a short encounter with a fellow entrepreneur by the name of Bart.
 We met in a hospital where we both were undergoing treatment.
 Despite himself being incurable, Bart showed incredible compassion.
 Although I had every reason to be suspicious of other people, given my personal history, Bart managed to restore my faith in others within minutes.
 He died three weeks later.
 The encounter inspired me to want to give back.
-Not just to those that anonymously donated their blood, allowing me to survive my treatment, but to all those that care to create meaningful and gratifying jobs while declining the company’s environmental footprint; and work jointly toward a more EQuitable society.
+Not just to those that anonymously donated their blood, allowing me to survive my treatment.
+But to all those that care to create meaningful value while working purposefully toward reducing the company’s ecological footprint.

 Patrick Dixon: “Every product and service is sold on the promise of a better future.
 The purpose of business is to deliver on that promise, and profit is the reward for doing so.”

 My study into the ROUNDMAP™ started in 2014 by reassessing the customer interaction.
-While Marketing and Sales were still adapting linear funnel-analogies, I found that ─ amplified by the rapid adoption of social media ─ customer interaction was a cyclical process, consisting of four stages.
-Later on, these four stages appeared to match four types of business models, which led to the creation of the Business Model Matrix™.
+While Marketing and Sales were still adapting linear funnel-analogies, I found that ─ amplified by the rapid adoption of social media ─ customer interaction was in fact a cyclical process, consisting of four stages.
+Later on, these four stages (marketing, sales, delivery, and success) turned out to match four types of business models, which led to the creation of the Business Model Matrix™.

-Although the ROUNDMAP™ Customer 360 Canvas and the Business Model Matrix™ were already precious finds, I still needed to elaborate on its context.
+Although the ROUNDMAP™ Customer 360 Canvas and the Business Model Matrix™ were already precious gemstones, I still needed to provide a frame of reference.
 So I decided to study the dynamics of the entire business: from discovering new business ventures to the design of the value chain, from the development of the operation to its strategic direction.
 And each time, the pattern matched the four stages that I had initially found to be valid for the Customer 360 Canvas.
 This then led to the Business Roadmap™.

 In the end, I was able to capture the essence of business continuity in four lifecycles; the Business Carousel™, the Product Carousel™, the Customer Carousel™, and the Growth Carousel™.
 In this lineup, the Customer Carousel™ is the Ultimate Level of Truth™, because if the company fails to deliver its value to a sizeable amount of customers and at a profit, there is no justification for its being.

 Interestingly, the Growth Carousel™ matches the Success-stage, not the Marketing-stage.
 Real growth comes from retaining customers, not from creating more one-off customers.
-Growth isn’t a hack; it’s a slow and cumbersome process.
-It requires hard work to gather the right feedback to continue to create value that customers appreciate and want to come back for, and thereby lay the foundation for strong and lasting customer relationships.
+Growth isn’t a hack; it’s a slow, deliberate, and cumbersome process.
+It requires hard work to gather the right feedback to continue to create value that customers appreciate and want to come back for.
+It is the (perception of) future value, attached to the brand or the product, that lays the foundation for strong and lasting customer relationships.